If you have a thing for Starbucks light roast coffee, my friend Jordan Farris advises to be careful how you order it.

 Been there.
 Done that.
 Wait a minute, Tasha, was that me?

-For those who could use a jolt of fun-but-helpful coffee knowledge, look for the “Coffee for the Average Josh” series to launch Oct.
-2.
+For those who could use a jolt of fun-but-helpful coffee knowledge, check out the “Coffee for the Average Josh” series.

 Want to gain a little coffee confidence and enjoy a couple laughs along the way?
 Follow the “Coffee for the Average Josh” post series by signing up for the free CoffeeJosh newsletter.
 Other great spots to check out include Instagram or Facebook (where the Blonde joke originated — thanks again, Jordan).